 Middle-class people may be used to professional and academic language from their upbringing, but if a working-class person wants a well paid middle-class job, they have to constantly translate their words into a language more acceptable to the dominant social class.

-Who Invented Muted Group Theory?
+Who Invented MGT?

 1. Edwin and Shirley Ardener (Anthropology)